 To amend title 18, United States Code, to provide a means by which nonresidents of a State whose residents may carry concealed firearms may also do so in the State.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for North Carolina's 8th congressional district.
 Republican.

 Length: 5 pages

-This bill was introduced on February 13, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 13, 2015, in a previous session of Congress, but it did not receive a vote.